Screw thread: Taper

 Tapered threads are used on fasteners and pipe.
 A common example of a fastener with a tapered thread is a wood screw.

 The threaded pipes used in some plumbing installations for the delivery of fluids under pressure have a threaded section that is slightly conical.
 Examples are the NPT and BSP series.
 The seal provided by a threaded pipe joint is created when a tapered externally threaded end is tightened into an end with internal threads.
 For most pipe joints, a good seal requires the application of a separate sealant into the joint, such as thread seal tape, or a liquid or paste pipe sealant such as pipe dope.

 History

-The screw thread concept seems to have occurred first to Archimedes, who briefly wrote on spirals as well as designed several simple devices applying the screw principle.
+The screw thread concept seems to have occurred first to Archimedes, who briefly wrote on spirals and designed several simple devices applying the screw principle.
 Leonardo da Vinci understood the screw principle, and left drawings showing how threads could be cut by machine.
 In the 1500s, screws appeared in German watches, and were used to fasten suits of armor.
 In 1569, Besson invented the screw-cutting lathe, but the method did not gain traction and screws continued to be made largely by hand for another 150 years.
 In the 1800s, screw manufacturing began in England during the Industrial Revolution.
 In these times, there was no such thing as standardization.
 The bolts made by one manufacturer would not fit the nuts of another.